Azure/aks-engine/docs/topics/features.md

 ### VirtualMachineScaleSets Masters Custom VNET

 When using custom VNET with `VirtualMachineScaleSets` MasterProfile, make sure to create two subnets within the vnet: `master` and `agent`.
-Modify `masterProfile` in the api model, `vnetSubnetId`, `agentVnetSubnetId` should be set to the values of the `master` subnet and the `agent` subnet in the existing vnet respectively.
+Modify `masterProfile` in the API model, `vnetSubnetId`, `agentVnetSubnetId` should be set to the values of the `master` subnet and the `agent` subnet in the existing vnet respectively.
 Modify `agentPoolProfiles`, `vnetSubnetId` should be set to the value of the `agent` subnet in the existing vnet.

 *NOTE: The `firstConsecutiveStaticIP` configuration should be empty and will be derived from an offset and the first IP in the vnetCidr.*